-As Summer draws to a close, students across the world are thinking about the new academic year ahead.
+The mornings start to become that little bit colder and a little bit darker.
+Autumn is drawing near and as the seasons change, so does the availability of pleasant weather for your favourite outdoor activities.
+Students across the world are thinking about the new academic year ahead.
 For some, it is the first time away from home as you head for Freshers’ week at University.

 What fun have you been up to lately?
 Last weekend most students will have started at college or university.
 Oh the memories of Fresher’s week.
 Meeting new people, joining the most obscure clubs and societies (which mostly involved participating in a drink or two), and generally having a laugh.